Marine primary production: Chloroplasts

 Endosymbiosis The first eukaryote may have originated from an ancestral prokaryote that had undergone membrane proliferation, compartmentalization of cellular function (into a nucleus, lysosomes, and an endoplasmic reticulum), and the establishment of endosymbiotic relationships with an aerobic prokaryote and, in some cases, a photosynthetic prokaryote to form mitochondria and chloroplasts, respectively.

 Chloroplasts (from the Greek chloros for green, and plastes for "the one who forms") are organelles that conduct photosynthesis, where the photosynthetic pigment chlorophyll captures the energy from sunlight, converts it, and stores it in the energy-storage molecules while freeing oxygen from water in plant and algal cells.
 They then use the stored energy to make organic molecules from carbon dioxide in a process known as the Calvin cycle.

-A chloroplast is a type of organelle known as a plastid, characterized by its two membranes and a high concentration of chlorophyll.
+A chloroplast is a type of organelle known as a plastid, characterised by its two membranes and a high concentration of chlorophyll.
 They are highly dynamic—they circulate and are moved around within plant cells, and occasionally pinch in two to reproduce.
-Their behavior is strongly influenced by environmental factors like light colour and intensity.
+Their behaviour is strongly influenced by environmental factors like light colour and intensity.
 Chloroplasts, like mitochondria, contain their own DNA, which is thought to be inherited from their ancestor—a photosynthetic cyanobacterium that was engulfed by an early eukaryotic cell.
 Chloroplasts cannot be made by the plant cell and must be inherited by each daughter cell during cell division.

 Most chloroplasts can probably be traced back to a single endosymbiotic event, when a cyanobacterium was engulfed by the eukaryote.
 Despite this, chloroplasts can be found in an extremely wide set of organisms, some not even directly related to each other—a consequence of many secondary and even tertiary endosymbiotic events.

 The chloroplasts of glaucophytes have a peptidoglycan layer, evidence suggesting their endosymbiotic origin from cyanobacteria.